 I’m hoping to find out!
 I just moved to The Hague two months ago, so I’m still learning all the hidden gems and things ‘off the beaten path’.
 I previously lived in Noordwijk, where the best kept secret there is that Freddy Heineken is buried in the village cemetery.
 His family still has an estate there – complete with a Heineken green roof.

 I also think that Noordwijk’s beach is a little under the radar since it’s between Zandvoort and Scheveningen, but for me it’s better.
 It has fewer people (except in June and July) and not being near any industrial port areas, you get more nature views and walks.
 The Noordwijk beach has also been awarded the ‘Blue Beach’ designation year after year, meaning it meets high eco-friendliness, cleanliness and safety standards – so perfect for the family.

 Looking back, what do you wish you knew before you moved to the Netherlands?

-What are a few things you recommend to new expats here in the Netherlands?
+What are one-two things you recommend to new expat here in the Netherlands?